-And given recent events that the GOP is exploring the idea of a Convention in order to destroy the Constitution, We the People need to get involved and make sure that any Constitutional Convention that occurs, occurs from, by and for the People
+And given recent events that the GOP is exploring the idea of calling for a Convention not to help the people, but to subvert the Constitution, and take away our rights.
+We the People need to get involved and make sure that any Constitutional Convention that occurs, occurs from, by and for the People.

 Under the Constitution, it is true that only Congress can call a Constitutional Convention.
-However, we need to understand that the Constitution was created by the people, that would be us, in order to create a framework, a structure, for our government.
-We wanted to define how we wanted our created government to operate, and how to define the limits of their authority.
+However, you should understand that the Constitution was created by We the People, that would be us, in order to create a framework, a structure, for our government.
+We wanted to define how we wanted our created government to operate, to behave, and how to define the limits of their authority.

 The Bill of Rights, while extremely important, was inserted after initial drafting to essentially remind the government that there were certain inherent rights and necessary conditions in order to have a free society.
 The Bill of Rights presence in the Constitution in no way limits our rights to those stated in the Bill of Rights.

 Our rights are firmly stated in the Declaration of Independence, our original founding document, and our original evidence of our sovereignty over government.
 Not so that we can run around lawless.
 That wouldn't serve the peoples interest.
 The reason it's there is so we can push the reset button.
 It is so that when all else fails; when every avenue of redress has been taken and forsaken; "when a long train of abuses & usurpations pursuing invariably the same object, evinces a design to reduce them under absolute despotism, it is their right, it is their duty to throw off such government,".
 It is so that We the People can restructure our Constitution, our government, our peace, our happiness, our security in a manner that we see fit.